magento/merchdocs/src/marketing/prex-types.md

 ## Popularity-based

 - [Conversion rate (add-to-cart)]({% link marketing/prex-type-convcart.md %}) - Recommends products with the highest add-to-cart conversion rate.
-Simply put, out of all the shopper sessions that viewed the product, what percentage ended up adding that product to their cart?
+Simply put, out of all the shopper sessions that viewed the product, what percentage added that product to their cart?
 - [Conversion rate (purchase)]({% link marketing/prex-type-convpurchase.md %}) - Recommends products with the highest purchase conversion rate.
-Simply put, out of all the shopper sessions that viewed the product, what percentage ended up purchasing the product?
+Simply put, out of all the shopper sessions that viewed the product, what percentage purchased the product?
 - [Most added to cart]({% link marketing/prex-type-mostaddcart.md %}) - Recommends items most frequently added to carts by shoppers within the last seven days
 - [Most purchased]({% link marketing/prex-type-mostpurchase.md %}) - Recommends items most purchased by shoppers within the last seven days
 - [Most viewed]({% link marketing/prex-type-mostviewed.md %}) - Recommends items most viewed by shoppers within the last seven days